dmprofe/en.javascript.info/1-js/02-first-steps/15-function-basics/article.md

 }
 ```

+> [!t]- t: Remember that this checks for falsy, not for undefined.

 Modern JavaScript engines support the [nullish coalescing operator](info:nullish-coalescing-operator) `??`, it's better when most falsy values, such as `0`, should be considered "normal":

+> [!t]- t: And sometimes "" (another falsy) is also "normal".
+>
+> - Nullish adds "null" to undefined, so covers this in comparison to default
+>   parameter.
+> - One can use the most appropiate in each case.
+> - Not always you want to asign something to the omited parameter: you
+>   may just have a different behaviour when omited.
+> - When not using the "default parameter" syntax, you should document
+>   which parameters are considered optional.

 ```js run
 function showCount(count) {